ivyldewitt/blog/content/post/an-intro-to-types-in-go-part-1.md

 The difference between static vs dynamic typing ultimate refers to at what point in the program are we verifying the logic of the types – also known as type checking.

 To elaborate, Type Checking is the process of verifying and placing constraints on types in a program.
 This can occur either at compile time (static typing) or runtime (dynamic checking).
-The purpose of type checking is to reduce the amount of type-related errors as much as possible, and in other words, ensure that if you’re program isn’t running as expected it’s not due to a type error
+The purpose of type checking is to reduce the amount of type-related errors as much as possible, and in other words, ensure that if you’re program isn’t running as expected it’s not due to a type error.

 One the reasons why statically typed languages are popular is that type checking at compile time allows for more swiftly executing code, as a result of the compiler knowing the specific data types being used and overall reduces the need to repeat type checks every time the program is executed.

 In contrast, dynamic typing will cause a program to report type errors at runtime, not compile time.
 Dynamic typing provides a number of benefits, including [dynamic dispatch](https://en.wikipedia.org/wiki/Dynamic_dispatch) & [metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming).
 Additionally, even many static languages have some implementation of dynamic type checking – even Go uses a form of dynamic dispatch with interfaces.